NaluKit/nalu-examples/README.md

 This example works in the same way like the NaluDominoLoginApplication example, but uses a plugin for the login classes and error classes.

 ## NaluDominoSimpleApplication
-This example uses Domino-UI to implement the components You can navigatge between those screens, update data, etc. This example uses the Nalu-Plugin-Elemental2 and DominoUI as widget library.
+This example uses Domino-UI to implement the components You can navigate between those screens, update data, etc. This example uses the Nalu-Plugin-Elemental2 and DominoUI as widget library.

 The Domino example is deployed on the mvp4g server.
 The deployed version can be found [here](http://www.mvp4g.org/NaluDominoSimpleApplication-1.0.0/index.html).

 ## NaluElementoSimpleApplication
-The Elemento example is similar to the Domino example, except that is uses Elemento instead of Domino-UI as widget library.
+The Elemento example is similar to the Domino example, except that it uses Elemento instead of Domino-UI as widget library.
 This example uses the Nalu-Plugin-Elemental2.

 ## NaluGwtSimpleApplication
-The native GWT example is similar to the Elemento example, except that is uses native GWT widgets.
+The native GWT example is similar to the Elemento example, except that it uses native GWT widgets.
 This example uses the Nalu-Plugin-GWT.

 ## NaluGxtSimpleApplication
 The GXT example is a mail box simulation using GXT 4.0 widgets.
 This example uses the Nalu-Plugin-GWT.